Crayola: Silly Putty

 Silly Putty is a silicone polymer children's toy used for various purposes.
 Silly Putty was inducted into the National Toy Hall of Fame in 2001.

 Portfolio Series

 The Portfolio Series is a line of water-soluble oil pastels, watercolors, drawing pencils, colored pencils, and acrylic paints marketed to artists and educators.

 Liquitex

 Binney & Smith acquired the Liquitex corporation, a producer of fine art supply products, in 1964, but sold it to the Colart company in 2000.

 Silly Scents

 Silly Scents is a line of scented crayons, markers, colored pencils, clay and paint.

 Staonal

 Marketed as a general (non-coloring)-use crayon for industrial purposes, Staonal was developed in 1902 and still continues as of 2018.

 Scribble Scrubbie Pets

 Scribble Scrubbie Pets are animal figurines that can be written on with washable markers.
 Various 'digital pets' are available using the Scribble Scrubbie Pets App.

 Crayola Studios

-On August 3, 2023, Crayola launched a studio division that will produce content for kids and families.
-Victoria Lozano, Crayola’s executive VP marketing, will oversee the division.
+On August 3, 2023, Crayola launched a studio division that would produce content for kids and families.
+Victoria Lozano, Crayola's executive VP marketing, will oversee the division.